Camphor76-22-2/batocera-cookbook/README.md

 Tested on batocera 38

+# flatpack ports
+These .sh files can be used to run some flatpak apps from the emulation station menu when they normally wouldn't work (i.e. electron apps)

+To use move these into /userdata/roms/ports

+Chrome and freetube are included, but any other electron flatpak app could in theory be run using an almost identical file.

+This is usually not a super safe thing to do, so use at own risk etc. and for the love of all that is holy do not do this with discord or other apps which you would want to log into.

+# ports
+Other files to add emulation station launch options, currently just the terminal (launching via this script can help with terminal readability on 4k screens due to using different font scaling, this will not affect the terminal launched via the file browser)

+Again move into /userdata/roms/ports to use

+#

 # update_rom_folders.sh
 Takes one argument: the path of a non boot disk you want to put roms on